jonchun/jonchun.github.io/docs/blog/posts/2025-02-07_agentic-frameworks.md

 The result?
 An AI that feels less like a fancy autocomplete and more like a genuine assistant -- one that understands your intent, remembers your context, and can actually help you accomplish real-world tasks.
 It's not just about answering questions or predicting the next output anymore.
 It's about creating an intelligent system that can reason, plan, and execute -- bringing us closer to the dream of a true AI companion.

 ## What Are Agentic Frameworks?
-Agentic frameworks are the structured systems and architectures that enable AI agents to operate intelligently, flexibly, and efficiently.
+Agentic frameworks (or Agent frameworks) are the structured systems and architectures that enable AI agents to operate intelligently, flexibly, and efficiently.
 These frameworks provide the necessary infrastructure for managing conversations, integrating tools, handling memory, and executing tasks autonomously.
 Think of them as the backbone that transforms a basic AI model into a capable, adaptive assistant.

 At their core, agentic frameworks define how an AI agent: